October 10, 2022

 Vilalba would turn out to be the biggest city I’d been in since departing Ribadeo three days ago.
 Restaurants, cafes, and vinotecas (wine bars) lined the city’s main boulevard, and road construction made the scene feel even more chaotic.

-I’d scouted out my potential eating options on the internet at the albergue last night and bookmarked two options that sounded really good for a late lunch.
-One was a pizza joint and the other was a American-style hamburger restaurant that served plant-based Impossible burgers.
+I’d scouted out my potential eating options on the internet at the albergue last night and bookmarked two options that sounded good for a late lunch.
+One was a pizza joint, while the other was an American-style hamburger restaurant that served plant-based Impossible burgers.

-I kept my eyes peeled for the pizza restaurant, but still walked right past it and got an extra 100 meters down the road before I realized my mistake.
+I kept my eyes peeled for the pizza restaurant.
+But I somehow walked right past it and got an extra 100 meters down the road before I realized my mistake.
 I swung back around to retrace my steps (looking like a lost pilgrim, I’m sure), but when I arrived at the correct spot, their door was closed.

-A sign reading “Cerrado” hung on the glass, and below it, the hours were posted saying and it was supposed to open at 1 p.m.
+A sign reading “Cerrado” hung on the glass.
+Below the sign, the business hours were posted, and the restaurant opened at 1 p.m.
 I glanced at my watch.
 It was ten minutes past 1 p.m. already.
 They should be open.
-But the side said ‘closed’ and the shades were still drawn too.
+However, the sign said ‘closed,’ and the shades were still drawn.
 Had they gone out of business?

-I stood there debating my options while looking up directions to other restaurant.
-I’d give the pizza place just a few more minutes, then I was moving on to plan B.
+I stood there debating my options while looking up directions to the other restaurant.
+I’d give the pizza place just a few more minutes, then I’d move on to Plan B.

 At a quarter after 1 p.m., the door quickly opened, then it immediately shut again!
 Ok, people were definitely inside.
 I gave it two more minutes, and then an employee came out and propped the door open for real.

 Sweet!
 They were open for lunch.
 Better late than never.
-Clearly they were just operating on Spanish time.
-Or perhaps it just didn’t make any sense to open earlier, because I was their sole customer for the next hour as I devoured half a cinco queso pizza and drank a draft Estrella Galicia beer.
+They were operating on Spanish time, it seemed.
+Or perhaps it just didn’t make sense to open earlier, because I was their sole customer for the next hour as I devoured half a five-cheese pizza and drank a draft Estrella Galicia beer.

 WHAT DO YOU EAT?

-Even with my leisurely lunch I was still to my albergue by 2:30 p.m.
+Even with my leisurely lunch, I was still at my albergue by 2:30 p.m.
 This seemed to be such a luxury to walk to town after such a modest distance.
 I’d had time to sightsee and just wandered around town instead of immediately tending to my town chores and resting.

-Was this easy, breezy life what it was like for people who only walked 20 kilometers per day on the Camino?
-The pilgrims who took six weeks to enjoy their walk to Santiago, and who probably never got a single blister or tight calf muscles brought on by longer, hard days of walking?
+Was this “easy, breezy” life what it was like for people who only walked 20 kilometers per day on their Camino?
+The pilgrims who took six weeks to enjoy their walk to Santiago, and who probably never got a single blister or tight calf muscles brought on by long, hard days of walking?

-It made me wonder if I could I trade my more intense, physical Camino for their more relaxed vacation pace?
+It made me wonder if I could trade my more intense, physical Camino experience for their more relaxed vacation pace?

 Probably not.
 Even if I had all the time in the world, I truly enjoy ending the day feeling tired.
 I loved the bigger miles and seeing as many things as possible in a day.
 I didn’t see the Camino as a walking holiday, but rather as one more adventure where I pushed myself to see what was physically possible.

-An older Spanish woman enjoyed a weirdly eclectic meal.
-She started with a container of marinated artichokes, which she topped with copious amount of mayo.
-Then she pan-fried herself a hamburger, before slathering a half a cup of ketchup atop it.
-From here forward, I’ll probably always think of her as “the condiment queen.”
+The most notable pilgrim, though, was an older Spanish woman with a weirdly eclectic meal.
+She started with a container of marinated artichokes, which she topped with gobs and gobs of mayonnaise.
+Then she pan-fried herself a hamburger, before slathering a half cup of ketchup on top of it.
+I’ll probably always think of her as “the condiment queen.”

-Of course, given the fact that there was only a three-burner stovetop and one sink in the kitchen, everyone had to cook these meals and their wash their dishes in shifts.
+Everyone had to cook their meals and wash their dishes in shifts, since there was only a three-burner stovetop and one sink in the albergue’s kitchen.
 But the albergue was simply humming with activity and good energy.